Workforce Development

 Check out the Capital Region Workforce Development Coalition’s flyer to explore educational programs providing students with a glimpse into the construction trades.

-Take a look through some recent activities and events to learn more about the ways Curtis Lumber engages the youth in our communities to bring awareness about exciting and rewarding careers in the construction industry.
+Take a look through some recent activities and events to learn more about how Curtis Lumber engages the youth in our communities to bring awareness about exciting and rewarding careers in the construction industry.

 Videos